-Just 9 miles by boat from Belize City—which houses the one and only international airport—lies one of the quiet corners of the country, with a layout made almost entirely of vacation homes.
+Just 9 miles by boat from Belize City—lies one of the quiet corners of the country, with a layout made almost entirely of vacation homes.
 It’s St. George’s Caye: Belize’s first capital, dating all the way back to the 1700s.
 Rich in history with an entire holiday dedicated entirely to its own battle against Spaniard invaders, St. George’s Caye is the ideal island to spend a few days entirely unfettered from the outside world.
 Despite the time since its 1798 battle, its faded grandeur is still very much present—cannons and all.
 There isn’t a single street, golf cart, or even an electric grid—instead, peace and quiet is palpable.
 But going off-grid doesn’t necessarily mean sacrificing modern comforts or even vacation thrills.
 Instead, take each dawn as a new adventure, making Casa Al Mar your Belize base for seven perfect days.

 Day 1: Whisked Away